StevenBlack/vocab/README.md

 — describes the extent of the tragedy.

-### enouement
-An emotion; The bittersweetness of having arrived in the future, seeing how things turn out, but not being able to tell your past self.

 ### eonism
 A technical way of saying transvestism.
 A man who dresses in women's clothing and adopts feminine postures is exhibiting eonism.